 From Agra to Jaipur, the distance is about 240 kilometres (about a 5 hour drive).
 Jaipur has requested to have the historic city be protected on the UNESCO world heritage list (similar to Toulouse in France.
 Ouro Preto in Brazil and Philadelphia in the USA).
 It’s known as the pink city because of its many sandstone buildings.

 Jaipur has many fascinating sightseeing places: the UNESCO World Heritage Listed Observatory (Jantar Mantar), Amber Fort, the City Palace complex, Water Palace (Jai Mahal) and Wind Palace (Hawa Palace).
+These places are among the top landmarks in India.

 The distance from Jaipur back to Delhi is 250 kilometres (about a 5 hour drive).